The following article was provided by Steve Mergelsberg, Assistant

 Many times, in a panic, the corner player instantly passes

-belief is that if X5 is closing out and tracing the ball, a good pass will be
+believes that if X5 is closing out and tracing the ball, a good pass will be

 responsible for the weak side of the floor.
 X2 denies the reverse pass back to